Text2Motion: From Natural Language Instructions to Feasible Plans: Real World Demonstration

-\section{Real world demonstration}
+\section{Real World Demonstration}

-\subsubsection{Hardware setup}
+\subsection{Hardware setup}

-We use a kinect v2 camera for RGB-D images and manually adjust the color thresholds to segment the objects.
-Our segmentations allow us to estimate the object poses using the depth image, which we use to construct environment geometric states.
-We run robot experiments on a Franka robot arm.
+We use a Kinect V2 camera for RGB-D image capture and manually adjust the color thresholds to segment objects in the scene.
+Given the segmentation masks and the depth image, we can estimate object poses to construct the geometric state of the environment. \rtwo{For the skill library, we use the same set of policies, Q-functions, and dynamics models trained in simulation.} We run robot experiments on a Franka Panda robot manipulator.

-\subsubsection{Robot demonstration}
+\subsection{Robot demonstration}

-Please see our \link{https://sites.google.com/stanford.edu/text2motion}{project page} for demonstrations of Text2Motion operating on a real robot.
+Please see our \link{https://sites.google.com/stanford.edu/text2motion}{project page} for demonstrations of \ttm{} operating on a real robot.

 \end{appendices}